hypersonic-laboratories/helix-documentation/docs/getting_started/creatorTools.md

 The Launcher and Studio workflow is relatively new, and more features are being added consitently.
 Expect more changes and improvements here soon!
 ///

-- HELIX Studio (**Studio**) is a collection of tools, in the form of a plugin, built on top on Unreal Engine 5.
+- HELIX Studio (**Studio**) is a UE5 plug-in for more advanced developers to import custom assets and develop highly sophisticated experiences.
+Unleash the full power of UE5 and create assets and worlds with the highest fidelity of graphics and gameplay.

 - In combination with the HELIX Launcher (**Launcher**), you will have all the tools you need to create fantastic roleplaying worlds and experiences.

 ## Studio